5 Merchant Processor Scams and Tricks to Stay Away From

 4. Don’t be in a rush to sign up

 Be wary of companies who try to rush you into signing a contract.
 Remember that it’s OK — recommended, even — that you take your time when evaluating payment processors.
 Don’t be afraid to shop around and ask questions.
 Read the fine print and take the steps we mentioned above before making a decision.

 Remember that your merchant services provider will either cost you or save you thousands of dollars per month.
-You want to make sure that you team up with the right one!
+Make sure that you team up with the right one.

 Need help deciding on the right payment processor?
 Send us your credit card processing statement or proposal.
 We’ll analyze it, run the numbers, and make recommendations on how you can save.

 FAQs about Merchant Processor Scams